Inkala/user-manager/README.md

-# Getting Started with Create React App
+# Expenses Manager

+Project for the Udemy course React The Complete Guide

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).